Your Retirement Investments – Don’t Be Chicken Little!

 Where Is Your Money - How Is That Working Out For You?

-- Write down the names of the mutual funds you are invested in through your 401(k) or IRA.
+- Write down the names of the mutual funds or the best stocks for beginners with little money that you are invested in through your 401(k) or IRA.
 Call the 800 number on your forms and ask customer service to send out a Prospectus for each mutual fund you are in.
 That Prospectus is going to give you information on the mutual fund, but more importantly, it will give you return values over time.
 That means if your fund has been around 25 years, you can see how it has fared since 1983, and will be a much more reliable indicator of how well it's going to do over the next ten years.
 In most cases, this will be a really comforting number, because you can see that over 25 years your investment won't be in the crapper anymore.

 - If you have a 401(k) you may be able to get the Prospectus directly from your HR department.
 If not, ask HR how to get a copy of the Prospectus for your mutual fund or stock holdings.